sunnydigital/sunnydigital.github.io/content/notes/monocle-part1/index.md

 This analogy serves as a bridge between a simpler, physical representation and the complex biological processes it aims to explain.
 By generalizing, we can align this analogy with what the algorithm was designed to represent: cells and their expressed genes.
 In this context, gene expression can be likened to the snapshots of individual cells, and the latent distribution of *possible* outcomes (moderated by time) can be viewed as the continuous trajectory.
 This continuous trajectory (which will be completed in a following post) exists in a lower dimension than the number of dimensions for the expressed phenotype (the total number of expressed genes).
 But how do we determine this optimal lower dimension to reduce our entire dataset to?

-# Riding the Waves and Webs - A Dive into Genotypes and Phenotypes
+# Riding the Waves and Webs: A Dive into Genotypes and Phenotypes

 The previous analogy, while effective as a broad concept, is somewhat *deterministic*.
 Given the parameters $x_i$, $v_i$, and $a_i$, the height $x(t)$ can be calculated with precision.
 However, this approach doesn't quite capture the randomness inherent in our genotype vs. phenotype conundrum.